Request a Call

 • Task workflow should be consistent

 If there are any hidden stages where the task might get stuck (e.g. code review), this will be clearly visible on the burndown chart as the task is not deliberated.
-It is necessary to set internal rules and manage bottlenecks.
+It’s necessary to set internal rules and manage bottlenecks.
 For example, a task should not be in code review for longer than one business day.

 • Take unplanned tasks into account